-Teaching Tips: If students have not been introduced to the storyline yet, share it (or review it) with them.
-Connect the plight of their highlighted insect (the rusty patched bumble bee) to the observations they will be making to help real scientists solve the Driving Question of the Unit.
+If students have not been introduced to the storyline yet, share it (or review it) with them.
+Connect the plight of their highlighted insect, the monarch butterfly, to the observations they will be making to help real scientists solve the Driving Question of the Unit.